2025 U.S. Open (golf)

 The 2025 United States Open Championship was the 125th edition of the U.S. Open, the national open golf championship of the United States.
 It was a 72-hole stroke play tournament played from June 12–15 at Oakmont Country Club in Oakmont and Plum, Pennsylvania, suburbs northeast of Pittsburgh in Allegheny County.

-J. J. Spaun won with a score of 1-under par, or 279 strokes total, to claim his first major championship victory.
+With birdies at the final two holes, J. J. Spaun won his first major title with a one-under-par total of 279, two strokes ahead of runner-up Robert MacIntyre.